Tesla or Edison?

 The “Learn Grammar” subsection is where you get a little bit of grammar instruction.
 The operative phrase here is “a little bit.”
 Do not expect too much handholding.
 You will get grammar highlights but not the deep instruction that some students may be looking for.
 (But for the grammar concepts that they do tackle, expect the same engagement and finesse offered in the vocabulary section.)

 The second main section of the app is the “Review” section, which is further divided into six different activities: “Classic Review,” “Speed Review,” “Difficult Words,” “Learn With Locals,” “Pronunciation” and “Listening Skills.”
+Some of these are premium features, so they require a subscription to be accessed and used.

 You will have already encountered most of these activities when you initially learn words and phrases.
 But here, they are split into specific categories for further focus.
 If you want to specifically review pronunciation, for example, head to “Pronunciation.”